0x000c0ded/Cubetris/README.md

 # Cubetris
-Cubetris is the project that I worked in with my team for the 2CPI project.
+Cubetris is the game that I worked on with my team for the 2CPI project.
 It's a remake of the well known game Tetris.